Aliases for NUDT15 Gene

 GeneCards Summary for NUDT15 Gene

 NUDT15 (Nudix Hydrolase 15) is a Protein Coding gene.
-Diseases associated with NUDT15 include Azathioprine Or 6-Mercatopurine Toxicity Or Dose Selection and 6-Mercaptopurine Sensitivity.
-Among its related pathways are Purine metabolism (REACTOME) and Thiopurine Pathway, Pharmacokinetics/Pharmacodynamics.
+Diseases associated with NUDT15 include Thiopurines, Poor Metabolism Of, 2 and Azathioprine Or 6-Mercatopurine Toxicity Or Dose Selection.
+Among its related pathways are Metabolism and Purine metabolism.
 GO annotations related to this gene include hydrolase activity and 8-oxo-7,8-dihydrodeoxyguanosine triphosphate pyrophosphatase activity.